netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 ### The "recurrence-with-time-zone" Grouping {#sec-rec-tz}

-   The "recurrence-with-time-zone" grouping ({{rec-tz-grp-tree}}) uses the "recurrence" grouping and specifies a simple recurrence rule with a time zone.
+   The "recurrence-with-time-zone" grouping ({{rec-tz-grp-tree}}) uses the "recurrence-basic" grouping and specifies a simple recurrence rule with a time zone.

 ~~~~
 {::include ./yang/tree/rec-tz-grp.txt}